 At your initial meeting with the Clergy Assistant you will be provided with some general wedding information and begin your marriage file.
 The next step will be to register both the bride and groom to take an online inventory done by Prepare-Enrich.
 There is a one-time fee of $35 that covers both bride and groom.
 This inventory can be done at home.
 Once the Clergy Assistant receives the results of the inventory, she will call you to set up an appointment to meet with Clergy to go over the results.

-Engaged Couple Orientation Session (ECOS) is a sacramental preparation class for couples going through marriage preparation regardless of where they plan to be married or how long they have been married.
+Preparation Of Marriage Sacrament, or POMS, was formerly called ECOS – Engaged Couples Orientation Session.
+This day-long workshop focuses on the sacramental preparation for couples regardless of where they plan to be married or how long they have been married.
 At this session we educate our couples on the Sacrament of Matrimony through various Catholic media, small groups, and testimony.
-Lunch is served and Child Care is provided if necessary.

 The Sponsor Couple Program provides a five evening program in which the engaged couple meets with a married couple from St. Anthony’s at a mutually agreeable time.
 During these meetings, the Sponsor Couple will encourage, guide, and support the engaged couple in their quest for a Christian marriage.
 Topics discussed include family of origin, traditions, money management, love, sexuality and intimacy, the power of couple prayer in a Christian marriage, the spirituality of marriage, God’s relationship in your marriage, essentials of a Christian marriage, and others.
 The goal of the Sponsor Couple program is to provide a couple-to-couple approach to marriage preparation.